Former Michigan coach Sherrone Moore charged with home invasion, stalking

 Hours after the firing, Moore was booked in the Washtenaw County Jail after Pittsfield Township police responded to the 3000 block of Ann Arbor Saline Road to an alleged assault.

-During Moore's arraignment on Friday, Washtenaw County prosecutors say Moore had an "intimate relationship" with the victim for a "number of years," and that the victim ended the relationship on Monday.
+During Moore's arraignment on Friday, Washtenaw County First Assistant Prosecutor Kati Rezmierski said Moore had an "intimate relationship" with the victim for a "number of years," and that the victim ended the relationship on Monday.
 Prosecutors claim Moore made numerous phone calls and sent messages to the victim from that time period forward, but she did not respond to them.
 The victim then went to the university and cooperated with an investigation.

 After being fired by the university on Wednesday, prosecutors say Moore went to the victim's apartment, barged his way in, proceeded to a kitchen drawer, and grabbed several butter knives and a pair of kitchen scissors.